ljean/djaloha/README.rst

 License
 =======

+apidev-djaloha is a fork from credis/djaloha (see http://github.com/credis/djaloha)

-Djaloha uses the same license as Django (BSD).
+Djaloha uses the BSD license. see license.txt

 Djaloha development was funded by `CREDIS <http://credis.org/>`_, FSE (European Social Fund) and Conseil Regional d'Auvergne.